MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

     ![Screenshot that shows selection of the Defender for Identity standalone sensor installation language.](../media/sensor-install-language.png)

     The installation wizard automatically checks if the server is a domain controller, an AD FS server, an AD CS server, or a dedicated server.
+The server type determines the sensor type:

-    - If it's a domain controller, AD FS server, or AD CS server, the Defender for Identity sensor is installed.
+    - If the server is a domain controller, AD FS server, or AD CS server, the Defender for Identity sensor is installed.
-    - If it's a dedicated server, the Defender for Identity standalone sensor is installed.
+    - If the server is dedicated, the Defender for Identity standalone sensor is installed.

-    For example, the wizard displays the following page to indicate that a Defender for Identity sensor will be installed on domain controllers.
+    For example, the wizard displays the following page to indicate that a Defender for Identity sensor is installed on domain controllers.

     ![Screenshot of the page that identifies the sensor deployment type.](../media/sensor-install-deployment-type.png)